 Owner-occupied, three and four bedroom dwellings, primarily in single-family detached homes are the most prevalent type of housing you will see in Mercer Island.
 Owner-occupied housing accounts for 70.44% of Mercer Island's homes, and 54.41% have either three or four bedrooms, which is average sized relative to America.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Mercer Island's housing was primarily built during this period, from the '40s through the '60s.
 A full 43.09% of the city's housing hails from this era.
 Other housing ages represented in Mercer Island include homes built between 1970-1999 ( 36.83%) and housing constructed between 2000 and later ( 16.77%).
 There's also some housing in Mercer Island built before 1939 ( 3.31%).

-Relative to Washington, our data show that Mercer Island's latest annual appreciation rate is higher than 50% of the other cities and towns in Washington.
+Relative to Washington, our data show that Mercer Island's latest annual appreciation rate is lower than 50% of the other cities and towns in Washington.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Mercer Island differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Mercer Island - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Mercer Island real estate investment or home purchase decisions.